 This morning, we embark our cruise ship and sail for a visit to the beautiful Isle of Patmos, which is under statutory protection as a historic monument.
 Here we have a tour to see the fortified monastery of St. John and the cave claimed to be where John received the Revelation.
 Back on the ship, enjoy dinner before settling in to your cabin for the night.

 Day 5: Crete and Santorini

 Crete is the largest and the most rugged of the Greek islands.
-Take an optional tour to Heraklion and the fantastic ruins of the Palace of Knossos.
+Take a tour to Heraklion and the fantastic ruins of the Palace of Knossos.
 Discovered in 1899 and partially reconstructed, the elaborate Palace is believed to be the mythical Labyrinth of King Minos and the seat of ancient Minoan culture.
 This afternoon visit the island of Santorini which is perhaps the most breathtaking of all the Greek Islands.
-We have a panoramic bus tour viewing some of the most spectacular scenery of the Aegean.
+You may choose to take an optional panoramic bus tour viewing some of the most spectacular scenery of the Aegean.
 Travel through countless villages and settlements with delicate architecture and beauties eventually arriving in Oia.
 During your time in Oia, visit the many narrow streets, open-air cafes and glittering boutiques.
 Upon returning to the ship, we view the lace-like caldera, the little islands of Thirasia, Palea, & Nea Kameni.
 We arrive at the ship for dinner and evening entertainment.
 (B, D)

 Day 6: Disembark Cruise – Corinth & Mycenae